Wizards-vs-Robots/documentation/srs.md

 ### 1.2 Scope
-The project is going to be realized primarily as a desktop game with ports to handhelds such as phones and tablets with operating system support for Linux, Windows and Darwin based operating systems.
+The project is going to be realized primarily as a desktop game with ports to handhelds such as phones and tablets with operating system support for GNU/Linux, Windows and Darwin based operating systems.

 Actors of this game can be _players_ or _coop players_.
 Here, _coop player_ is merely another _player_ depicted differently in the UCD in order to emphasize different acting on the system once multiple players are involved in a game.
 When referred to _player_, _coop player_ is usually included unless otherwise stated.